 |Bank requirement||Home country||Home country|

 |Account set-up fee||Free||$1000|

 |Users||Approx 900 million||Approx 900 million|

 |Best for||WeChat users||non-WeChat users|

 Check out our guide on setting up AliPay as a foreign business to find out more.

-Need helping setting up your accounts in China?
+Need helping setting up WeChat Official account to accept WeChat Payments in China?

 We’ve got you covered.

-Our team of Chinese marketing experts can set up your ad accounts for you and get you up-and-running, without all the hassle.
+Our team of Chinese marketing experts can set up your WeChat accounts for you and get you up-and-running, without all the hassle.